pniewiejski/learn-io-polling/README.md

 descriptor refers to the same open file description.
 As a consequence, both file descriptors will share the file's offset and status flags.
 The same behavior can be observed between two processes.
 A child process created with `fork(2)` will inherit duplicates of the parent's file descriptors.
-**This means that child's file descriptors will refer to the same file descriptions as patent's file descriptors.** This is why sometimes we want to mark our file descriptors with `O_CLOEXEC` flag, so that file descriptors are closed once a forked process execs.
+**This means that child's file descriptors will refer to the same file descriptions as parent's file descriptors.** This is why sometimes we want to mark our file descriptors with `O_CLOEXEC` flag, so that file descriptors are closed once a forked process execs.